Lattices in complete rank 2 Kac-Moody groups: Introduction

-It is interesting that there exist any cocompact lattices in the groups $G$ we consider, since starting with $n=3$, most Kac--Moody groups of rank $n$ do not possess any uniform lattices (with the possible exception of those whose root systems contain a subsystem of type $\tilde{A}_n$ -- see Remark 4.4 of~\cite{CM}).
-For rank $2$, the only previous examples of cocompact lattices in complete Kac--Moody groups $G$ are the free Schottky groups constructed by Carbone--Garland in~\cite{CG}, and some of the lattices in~\eqref{i:phan} of Theorem~\ref{t:main} below, which can be derived from work of Gramlich and M\"uhlherr~\cite{Gprivate}.
+Our first main result, Theorem \ref{t:cocompact existence} below, constructs many new cocompact lattices in rank $2$ complete Kac--Moody groups $G$.
+It is interesting that there exist any cocompact lattices in such groups $G$, since for $n \geq 3$, Kac--Moody groups of rank $n$ do not admit cocompact lattices (with the possible exception of those whose root systems contain a subsystem of type $\tilde{A}_n$ --- see~\cite[Remark 4.4]{CM}).
+In rank $2$, the previous examples of cocompact lattices in $G$ non-affine that are known to us are the free Schottky groups constructed by Carbone--Garland~\cite[Section 11]{CG}, some of the lattices constructed by R\'emy--Ronan \cite[Section 4.B]{RR}, which in rank $2$ are free products of finite cyclic groups, and some of the lattices obtained as centralisers of certain involutions by Gramlich--Horn--M\"uhlherr \cite[Section 7.3]{GHM}.